panda3d/panda3d-docs/pipeline/model-file-formats.rst

 Panda3D can automatically do the step of converting the model to .egg on load.
 For example, Panda3D ships with a flt2egg converter, which can convert OpenFlight models to the Egg format.
 If you try to load a .flt file, Panda3D will implicitly invoke flt2egg behind the scenes.
+The plug-in responsible for this is called p3ptloader.

 The formats supported by this plug-in are OpenFlight (.flt), LightWave (.lwo), AutoCAD (.dxf), VRML (.wrl), Direct X (.x), and Wavefront OBJ (.obj).